UPDATE: For the year 2020, no significant changes are expected to be made to Medicaid insurance.

 Understanding where you can apply for Medicaid by fax will ensure a stress-free application process.
 You can contact the Nebraska Medicaid Eligibility Customer Service Center, also known as ACCESS Nebraska, by fax.
 When doing so, a cover letter and any associated documentation must be faxed along with the completed forms for Medicaid application.

-Documentation to Determine Eligibility Groups When You Apply for Medicaid in NE
+What Documentation Is Required to Apply for Medicaid in NE?

 - Identity – Supply a marriage certificate, driver’s license, birth certificate or Social Security card to prove identity for a Medicaid application